 Time is a funny thing; sometimes it goes fast, other times it goes slow.
 No matter how fast or slow it goes, when it comes to time, there’s one thing you can be sure of… nothing lasts forever.
 That might sound like a really depressing thought to begin with, but the more you think about it the more you come to realise it’s really liberating.

 You always hear people talking about what they’d be doing if today was their last day to live.
-They probably wouldn’t be up early, strapping on their shiny work shoes and ironing a shirt to go into work.
+They probably wouldn’t be up early, strapping on their shiny work shoes and ironing a shirt to go to work.
 Most likely, they’d be rapidly checking things off a list of stuff they’ve always wanted to do.
 They’d be out there, getting amongst it and up against it and all over it!
 Whatever that means.
 More importantly, all their troubles would melt away and their problems wouldn’t matter anymore, they’d just be focused on enjoying themselves as much as possible in the time they have.

 It turns out we’re all kind of living like that anyway, seeing as our physical forms tend to expire at some point.
 Okay, I realise I may not be selling this as the uplifting thought it should be, let me try again.